 Other notable buildings and structures include the Kampot Provincial Museum, the beautiful Kuong Yuk Chinese School and the Old (French) Bridge aka Entanou Bridge.
 It suffered severe damage during the Khmer Rouge era but was successfully restored to bridge both sides of Kampot.

 A fun thing to see in Kampot is the giant Durian sitting in the middle of a roundabout.
-You’ll see if from the bus on your arrival to the town but come back to admire the statue when you’re wandering around the town.
+You’ll see it from the bus on your arrival to the town but come back to admire the statue when you’re wandering around the town.
 This one doesn’t stink!

-How do You Get to Kampot from Phnom Penh?
+How do you get to Kampot from Phnom Penh?

 Kampot is around 150 km away from Cambodia’s capital Phnom Penh.
 The easiest way to get to Kampot is to book tickets with the Giant Ibis bus company or the Cambodia Post VIP Van.

-To save time, we booked our Giant Ibis tickets in advance via the 12Go Asia website and had a pleasant 4-hour journey to Kampot via Kep.
+Top Tip: To save time, we booked our Giant Ibis tickets in advance via the 12Go Asia website and had a pleasant 4-hour journey to Kampot via Kep.
 The Cambodia Post VIP Van goes to Kampot directly and arrives there quicker, in 3 hours.

 12Go Asia is a great website for booking bus tickets in Cambodia.
 We used it extensively during our SE Asia travels.
 It’s a reliable service, plus you don’t need to print tickets.
 Just show them on your smartphone.
 Easy.